Welcome to Kent and Medway Fire and Rescue Authority

 As the local authority running the Kent Fire and Rescue Service, the Kent and Medway Fire and Rescue Authority (KMFRA) is responsible for the provision of fire and rescue services throughout the Kent County Council and Medway Council areas.
 The Authority is made up of 25 councillors appointed by Kent County Council (21) and Medway Council (4).

-The Authority normally meets four times a year.
+The Authority normally meets five times a year.
 The Authority meetings are normally held at KFRS Headquarters at The Godlands, Tovil, Maidstone and are open to the public.